NGSEP/NGSEPcore/README.txt

 Identifying transposable elements
 ---------------------------------

-Receives a genome assembly in fasta format and a file with known transposable elements (TEs) and annotates regions in the assembly with TEs.
+Receives a genome assembly in fasta format and annotates regions in the assembly with TEs.
+It can receive a file with known transposable elements (TEs) or it can find TEs deNovo.
+The main output is a GFF file with regions of the genome annotated with transposons.
+If the deNovo option is activated, it also generates a fasta file with the sequences of conserved TEs.

 USAGE: